-- Work with partners to minimise disruption associated with PSTN switch-off, and the proposed withdrawal of 3G mobile services; and - Support SMEs' exploitation of digital technology.
+- Develop and raise awareness of digital inclusion opportunities; - Extend the availability of public access WiFi; - Work with stakeholders to improve digital connectivity in social housing; - Work with partners to minimise disruption associated with PSTN switch-off, and the proposed withdrawal of 3G mobile services; and - Support SMEs' adoption of digital technology.

-Policy X.4.1 Raise awareness of digital inclusion opportunities
+Policy X.4.1 Develop and raise awareness of digital inclusion opportunities

-1.41 A variety of initiatives already exist to promote digital inclusion, such as the work of Cambridgeshire Digital Partnership, Cambridge Online, Good Things Foundation, and industryled initiatives such as the cheaper 'social tariffs' offered by broadband providers to households in receipt of certain benefits.
+A variety of initiatives already exist to promote digital inclusion, such as the work of Cambridgeshire Digital Partnership, Cambridge Online, Good Things Foundation, and industry-led initiatives such as the cheaper 'social tariffs' offered by broadband providers to households in receipt of certain benefits.
 The Combined Authority will continue to support work with councils and other relevant stakeholders to ensure that people are signposted to relevant digital inclusion activities as appropriate.
+Through the Connecting Cambridgeshire programme a digital inclusion roadmap will be developed, and targeted digital inclusion activities across Cambridgeshire and Peterborough will be supported and developed.